davidde/notes/git.md

 (you may abbreviate commit hashes; the first 4 or more chars suffice)
 Compare 2 specific commits (get commit hash from 'git log' command)

+* `git diff HEAD~ HEAD`
+Show the difference between the head commit and the one before.

 * To permanently exclude a specific file in your repository from the diff command:
 `git config diff.nodiff.command /bin/true`
 `cat >.git/info/attributes`